-Both Community Edition and Enterprise Edition comes with the command
+Both the Community Edition and Enterprise Edition come with the command

 countly where you can perform specific actions, including backup and restore.